cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Stream Client
 -------------

 The stream client is for managing Streams via external applications.
 The stream client is currently available in Java and Python.

 Supported Actions
 .................

 - Create a Stream with a specified *stream-name*;
 - Retrieve or Update the TTL (time-to-live) for an existing Stream with a specified *stream-name*;
-- Truncate an existing Stream (the deletion of all events that were written to the Stream);
+- Truncate an existing stream (the deletion of all events that were written to the stream);
-- Write an event to an existing Stream; and
+- Write an event to an existing stream; and
-- Send a File to an existing Stream.

 Java API
 ........